A plenary lecture delivered at Collective Imagination 2019 (the TMS users’ conference), Dublin, 10 April 2019.

 - Tim Henbrey, former Head of Collections Management, The National Gallery

 - Len Nunn, Head of Information Systems, The National Gallery

 - Paul Sheffield, former Interactive Designer, Nykris Digital Design

 Any errors are of course my own.

-This is the text as delivered, the addition of hyperlnks and footnotes, and a few very minor emendations:
+This is the text as delivered, with the addition of hyperlinks and footnotes, and a few very minor emendations: